Introduction to the Broadway Musical

 Music and lyrics by Lin-Manuel Miranda, book by Quiara Alegria Hudes.

-The 2021 movie In the Heights is not a filmed performance of the show, but an outstanding movie that is true to the material and features spectacular choreography—really a modern incarnation of the “classic big-screen musical” from earlier times.
+The 2021 movie In the Heights is not a filmed performance of the show, but an outstanding movie that is true to the material and features spectacular choreography—really a modern incarnation of the “classic big-screen musical” from earlier times, lovingly done.

 Hamilton (2015)